SASA: a SimulAtor of Self-stabilizing Algorithms

 7 Install

-and finally (for running examples in the sasa/test/
+For running examples in the sasa/test/ directory of the git repo to

 git clone https://gricad-gitlab.univ-grenoble-alpes.fr/verimag/synchrone/sasa.git

-with most Linux distributions and OSX (mac). opam
+of the box with most Linux distributions and OSX (mac). opam ought

 sudo apt install emacs opam install -y merlin tuareg opam user-setup install -y